JvanKatwijk/qt-dab/README.md

 of the selected service, augmented with the text of the dynamic label encoded as RDS signal, will be transmitted on a specified frequency.

-As default, the frequency is 110 MHz, however, the user can specify the frequency (obviously within the range supported by the Adalm-Pluto) as command line parameter: starting the program from the command line with as parameter
+As default, the transmit frequency is 110 MHz, however, the user can specify the frequency (obviously within the range supported by the Adalm-Pluto) as command line parameter: starting the program from the command line with as parameter